VHSgunzo/runimage/README.md

 ![image](screenshots/run-shell.png)

 RunImage is designed to be completely static and portable to run on almost any Linux.
 It is based on a specially configured [Arch Linux rootfs](https://github.com/VHSgunzo/runimage-rootfs/releases).
-The technology of single-file containerization is based on a modified static AppImage [runtime](https://github.com/VHSgunzo/runimage-runtime-static), squashfs image with lz4 compression method for better work speed, statically compiled [binaries](https://github.com/VHSgunzo/runimage-static/releases) for the operation of the container [Run.sh script](https://github.com/VHSgunzo/runimage/blob/main/Run.sh), and containerization itself is carried out by [statically compiled](https://github.com/VHSgunzo/bubblewrap-static/releases) [Bubblewrap](https://github.com/containers/bubblewrap).
+The technology of single-file containerization is based on a modified static AppImage [runtime](https://github.com/VHSgunzo/runimage-runtime-static), squashfs image with `lz4` compression method for better work speed, statically compiled [binaries](https://github.com/VHSgunzo/runimage-static/releases) for the operation of the container [Run.sh script](https://github.com/VHSgunzo/runimage/blob/main/Run.sh), and containerization itself is carried out by [statically compiled](https://github.com/VHSgunzo/bubblewrap-static/releases) [Bubblewrap](https://github.com/containers/bubblewrap).

-In addition, RunImage has the ability to isolate itself from the main system, use separate portable home directories and configuration files for each executable file being run, and run separate X11 servers, including running multiple Xorg servers on TTY.
-XFCE is used as DE.
+In addition, RunImage has the ability to isolate itself from the main system, use separate portable home directories and configuration files for each executable file being run, and run separate `X11` servers, including running multiple `Xorg` servers on `TTY`. `XFCE` is used as `DE`.

 You can use it to develop and run any applications and games, including applications and games for Windows, launch games from retro platforms using popular emulators, work with the office, with remote desktops, multimedia, browsers, messengers, and even run virtual machines with QEMU/KVM and Virt-Manager, USB and block device forwarding in VM also works.